Harry J. Holzer

 Harry Joseph Holzer (born February 25, 1957) is an American economist.
 Holzer served as the chief economist for the United States Department of Labor during the Clinton administration.
-Holzer is a critic of the Democratic Party's perceived identity politics and has instead advocated what he calls "practical economics".
+Holzer has been a critic of the Democratic Party's perceived identity politics and has instead advocated for practical policies such as improved education and job training and a focus on "good jobs" to improve earnings among workers without college degrees.

 Early life

 Holzer grew up in a rural area near Atlantic City, New Jersey.
 His parents, Simon and Suzanne (née Wester), were Holocaust survivors from Poland.
 His father owned and operated a small chicken farm, while his mother was a seamstress and operated a fabric shop.
 His only sister, Marilyn, is an occupational therapist in Jerusalem.